Victims of Nazi Germany: Polish people

+Among the persecuted resisters was Irena Sendler, head of the children's section of Żegota, who placed more than 2,500 Jewish children in convents, orphanages, schools, hospitals, and homes.
+Captured by the Gestapo in 1943, Sendlerowa was crippled by torture.

 Ukrainians

 Between 1941 and 1945, approximately three million Ukrainian and other gentiles were murdered as part of Nazi extermination policies in present-day Ukraine.
 More Ukrainians were killed fighting the Wehrmacht in the Red Army than American, British and French soldiers combined.
 Original Nazi plans called for the extermination of 65 percent of the nation's 23.2 million Ukrainians, with the survivors treated as slaves.
+According to Bohdan Wytwycky, an estimated 3 million Ukrainians were killed by the Nazis for racially-motivated reasons.
 Over two million Ukrainians were deported to Germany as slave labor.
 The ten-year plan would have exterminated, expelled, Germanized or enslaved most (or all) Ukrainians.